fidl_fuchsia_sysmem2

 Set up an eventpair to be signalled (ZX_EVENTPAIR_PEER_CLOSED) when buffers have been allocated and only the specified number of buffers (or fewer) remain in the buffer collection.

 [fuchsia.sysmem2/BufferCollection.AttachLifetimeTracking] allows a client to wait until an old buffer collection is fully or mostly deallocated before attempting allocation of a new buffer collection.
-The eventpair is only signalled when the other buffers have been fully deallocated (not just un-referenced by clients, but all the memory consumed by those buffers has been fully reclaimed/recycled), or when allocation or logical allocation fails for the tree or subtree including this [fuchsia.sysmem2/BufferCollection].
+The eventpair is only signalled when the buffers of this collection have been fully deallocated (not just un-referenced by clients, but all the memory consumed by those buffers has been fully reclaimed/recycled), or when allocation or logical allocation fails for the tree or subtree including this [fuchsia.sysmem2/BufferCollection].

 The eventpair won’t be signalled until allocation or logical allocation has completed; until then, the collection’s current buffer count is ignored.